aws-samples/aws-appconfig-change-calendar-extn/README.md

 2. Choose the **ChangeCalendar** extension
 3. For each entry under **Associated resources**, choose the radio button then choose **Remove association**, then choose **Delete**
-4. Once you have removed all the Associated resources, you can `cdk destory` the app
+4. Once you have removed all the Associated resources, you can `cdk destroy` the app

 ## Security